What is the Participative Leadership Style? Pros and Cons

 The Transformational Leadership Style

 Lastly, we have transformational leadership.
-This style is all about inspiring and motivating team members to achieve extraordinary results.
-Transformational leaders possess a vision and effectively communicate it, encouraging their team to share in the vision and work towards its realization.
+This style is about inspiring and motivating team members to achieve extraordinary results.
+Transformational leaders possess a vision and effectively communicate it, encouraging their team to have a shared vision and work towards its realization.

 Key Differences

 Transformative leadership complements participative leadership by inspiring passion, fostering innovation, and developing individual strengths.
-While participative leaders involve their team members in decision-making, transformational leaders focus on inspiring their team to go above and beyond, bringing out the best in everyone.
+While participative leaders involve their team members in decision-making, transformational leaders inspire their teams to go above and beyond, bringing out the best in everyone.

 Conclusion